moliver28/research-handbook/content/handbook/engineering/infrastructure/team/ops/sre-oncall-onboarding-buddy.md

 1. Organize initial coffee chat with your EOC-Shadow
 1. Discuss the time for periodic call after each of your weekly shifts.
 Review the process for the Shadow to be a primary respondent for S3/S4 incidents.
 Be available as a secondary respondent for each incident
 1. Regularly check onboarding progress and provide additional support when needed

+### FAQs

+#### What if I cannot find a buddy?

+Please talk to your manager and ask for help.
+Your manager will look into available engineers in your timezone and find a suitable buddy.

+#### Can I shadow other engineers and not just my oncall buddy?

+Absolutely!
+It is encouraged that you shadow any EOCs and incidents whenever you feel is right for you.
+Meeting with other engineers will help you to get a wider knowledge and diverce approach to troubleshooting and incident management.